jason-trinidad/ProductiveWeb/productive_web/README.md

 # "Productive"

-Please contact me at trinidad961@gmail.com if you'd like a link to a live demo!
+Please contact me at jatrinidad@alumni.stanford.edu if you'd like a link to a live demo!

 ## Description